civetweb/civetweb/docs/UserManual.md

 404 - page requested by the client not found), a group of http status codes (e.g., 4xx - all client errors) or all errors.
-The corresponding error pages must be called error404.ext, error4xx.ext or error.ext, whereas the file extention may be one of the extentions specified for the index_files option.
+The corresponding error pages must be called error404.ext, error4xx.ext or error.ext, whereas the file extension may be one of the extensions specified for the index_files option.
 See the [Wikipedia page on HTTP status codes](http://en.wikipedia.org/wiki/HTTP_status_code).

 ### tcp\_nodelay `0`